priyanka25081999/go_practice/README.md

 # go_practice
-This repository contains Golang programs and other details
+This repository contains Golang projects and other fundamental concepts.